Warsinger/tower-defense-go/README.md

   * P or Spacebar to pause
   * R to reset game
   * Mouse left click to place a tower
+  * H to heal a tower under the cursor
+  * U to upgrade a tower under the cursor, max 4 upgrades
   * '+' or '-' to adjust game speed
   * Q to quit
 * Title screen